Hiram Ohio

 On various occasions, she found all the pictures on her walls taken down, and placed neatly in piles on the floor.
 Someone didn’t approve of her taste.

-Lorraine and Ed Warren, who are well-known psychics, came to check out the house, as they had just done a lecture at the college.
-They found the house had a number of good ghosts, and no evil ones.
+Well-known psychics Lorraine and Ed Warren came to check out the house, as they had just done a lecture at the college.
+They found the house had a number of good spirits, and no evil ones.

 The writing on the paper, that corresponded to the flame activity, said “I am James Garfield.
 If you need proof, look at the candle.
 I am unhappy because so-called friends had me murdered.”
 Garfield was left-handed.